wtclarke/spec2nii/README.md

 | jMRUI         | .txt           | Yes | No  | No                    |
 | jMRUI         | .mrui          | Yes | No  | No                    |
 | ASCII         | .txt           | Yes | No  | No                    |

+† Partial handling - see section on Twix pathway for MRSI handling.

 ## Instructions
 spec2nii is called on the command line, and the conversion file type is specified with a subcommand.